baconjs/bacon.js/README.md

 EventStream ends.

 `property.onValue(f)` similar to eventStream.onValue, except that also pushes the initial value of the property.
+See Function Construction rules below.

 `property.onEnd(f)` subscribes a callback to stream end.
 The function will be called when the source stream of the property ends.